Frequency-Aware Model Parameter Explorer: A new attribution method for improving explainability: Related Work

-\textbf{Local approximation methods.} Local approximation techniques aim to interpret the behavior of complex models in the vicinity of specific inputs by building simpler, more interpretable surrogate models.
-A prominent example is LIME \citep{ribeiro2016whyitrustyou}, which achieves local interpretability by fitting multiple interpretable models around a given sample.
-Despite its influence, LIME relies on assumptions that may not always hold and can be computationally expensive when applied to individual instances.
-While its applicability to neural networks is limited, LIME has been instrumental in establishing the foundation for local explainability methods.
+\paragraph{Local approximation methods.} Local approximation techniques aim to interpret the behavior of complex models in the vicinity of specific inputs by building simpler, more interpretable surrogate models.
+A prominent example is LIME \citep{ribeiro2016whyitrustyou}, which achieves local interpretability by fitting interpretable surrogate models around a given sample, but relies on assumptions of local linearity and feature independence that often fail for highly nonlinear DNNs, and incurs substantial computational cost since a new surrogate must be fitted for every input.
 Subsequent approaches include Layer-wise Relevance Propagation (LRP) \citep{Binder2016LayerWiseRP} and DeepLIFT \citep{Shrikumar_deeplift}.
-LRP assigns relevance scores by propagating the prediction backward through layers; however, the results are highly architecture-dependent.
-DeepLIFT evaluates feature importance by comparing input values with predefined reference points, providing effective local explanations for nonlinear models.
-However, its sensitivity to the choice of reference points can introduce inconsistencies in attributions, and it does not satisfy the Implementation Invariance axiom proposed by IG \citep{sundararajan2017axiomatic}, which may result in biased explanations.
+LRP assigns relevance scores by propagating the prediction backward through layers, but its results are highly architecture-dependent.
+DeepLIFT evaluates feature importance by comparing input values with predefined reference points; however, its sensitivity to the choice of reference points can introduce inconsistencies, and it does not satisfy the Implementation Invariance axiom later formalized by Integrated Gradients (IG) \citep{sundararajan2017axiomatic}, which may result in biased explanations.